 EIDL Application Reopened

-The U.S. Small Business Administration reopened Economic Injury Disaster Loan (EIDL) and EIDL Advance loans to all eligible businesses on June 15, 2020.
-This change was made after applications were closed to non-agricultural small businesses in late May.
+The U.S. Small Business Administration (SBA) reopened Economic Injury Disaster Loan (EIDL) to all eligible businesses on June 15, 2020.
 The EIDL is designed to provide long-term, low-interest loans to small businesses and non-profit organizations that are suffering substantial economic injury as a result of COVID-19.
 Organizations looking for more information and application instructions can visit the SBA's Disaster Loan Webpage (or visit the Spanish version of the page here).
 Small business owners requesting loan reconsideration can e-mail: PDC.Reconsideration@sba.gov

 The SBA posted a new PPP loan forgiveness application, implementing the PPP Flexibility Act of 2020.
 In addition to revising the full forgiveness application, SBA also published a new EZ version of the forgiveness application that applies to borrowers.